 This uber-somber post-apocalyptic saga was a huge box-office and critical disaster.
 Quintet, directed by Robert Altman (Nashville and Short Cuts), is a movie still searching for love.
 That’s too bad because this is one of Altman’s most intriguing experiments.

 Most of the film takes place in one location.
-Also, it’s slow as molasses, but I liked the way the plot is in no hurry to go anywhere.
+Also, it’s as slow as molasses, but I liked the way the plot is in no hurry to go anywhere.
 Altman’s usual attention to minor details really pays off.
 He went as far as creating the board game that’s at the core of the story.
 The shooting was particularly difficult.
-Altman insisted that the film could only be shot on a remote location in Canada and the freezing weather put extra strains on the crew and actors.
+Altman insisted that the film could only be shot in a remote location in Canada and the freezing weather put extra strains on the crew and actors — the steam that comes out of actors’ mouths is real!

-Acting takes a backseat to the story and visuals.
-Newman is a mere cipher.
-Vittorio Gassman (Sharky’s Machine) does have a few wonderful moments.
-The same goes for Fernando Reyes (The French Connection), who plays the man in charge of the “Quintet” game.
+Needless to say, acting takes a backseat to the story and visuals.
+Paul Newman is good, but he’s a mere cipher.
+Vittorio Gassman (Big Deal on Madonna Street) does have a few wonderful moments.
+The same goes for Fernando Rey (The French Connection), who plays the man in charge of the “Quintet” game.

 Conclusions & Final Thoughts:

 Quintet is an acquired taste.
-Your sensibilities will dictate how you react to it — brilliant or a pretentious mess.
+Your sensibilities will dictate how you react to it: brilliant or a pretentious mess.
 Personally, it’s destined to become one of my favorite Altman films.
-With Bibi Andersson (Persona), Nina van Pallandt (American Gigolo), and Craig Richard Nelson (3 Women).
+With Bibi Andersson (Persona), Nina van Pallandt (American Gigolo), and Craig Richard Nelson (Three Women).
 Color, 118 minutes, Rated R.